SasLuca/rayfork/README.md

 The libraries will remain single header in order to make it easy for people to integrate them with their own build system.
 All dependencies are listed and the developer can reason about them and decide whether to include them.

 For more on the principles of how we develop these libraries check this article: https://handmade.network/wiki/7138-how_to_write_better_game_libraries

-# Notice
-Rayfork is still under very early development.
-If you plan to use it in a project be advised that there can be big changes over time and that there can be bugs in the library resulted from the massive refactoring.

 # How to use
 To use rayfork simply include the header and it's dependencies in your project and include the file like so: